emilybache/Horse-Kata/README.md

 Language Independent Instructions
 ---------------------------------

 If your favourite programming language isn't present in this repository, please feel free to make a translation and send me a pull request.
-Alternatively, use this json as a starting point.
+Alternatively, use the json below as a starting point.

+I didn't want to include parsing json as part of the exercise since it's awkward to do in some languages, and isn't the main thing I want people to learn how to do.
+My focus is really on TDD, small steps, and particularly in this case, designing good test data.
+Having said that, the json is below if you prefer to start from there.

 A request from the front end might look like this: